rmarsh1ua/grad_migration/README.md

 5. `git clone` this repo into the modules/custom folder of the site.
 Install the gc_migrate module.
 This can be done through the website's admin interface or using drush.
 `drush en gc_migration`

 6. Install supporting modules.
 Enabling gc_migration in the last step should enable a series of dependent modules.
-You must also enable the Quickstart Paragraphs - HTML submodule (az_paragraphs_html).
+You MUST also enable the `Quickstart Paragraphs - HTML` submodule (az_paragraphs_html).
 There are a number of other modules that make the migration process easier that can be installed:
 ```
 rm composer.lock
 composer require drupal/migrate_tools